BAC Calculator — UK Drink-Drive Limits 2026

-Estimate your blood alcohol content (BAC) based on drinks consumed, body weight, and time elapsed.
-Shows how your estimated BAC compares to UK drink-drive limits.
+Estimate your blood alcohol content (BAC) based on what you drank, your body weight, and time elapsed.
+See how your estimated BAC compares to UK drink-drive limits — 0.08% for England, Wales, and Northern Ireland, or 0.05% for Scotland — and find out when you might be clear.

 The Widmark formula

 The Widmark formula estimates blood alcohol content from the mass of alcohol consumed, body weight, and a sex-specific body water constant (0.68 for males, 0.55 for females).
 These constants reflect differences in body composition — men have proportionally more water-containing tissue.
-The formula is: BAC = (alcohol grams ÷ (weight kg × 1000 × body water constant)) × 100.
+The formula is: BAC = (alcohol grams / (weight kg x 1000 x body water constant)) x 100.
 Alcohol metabolism then reduces BAC at approximately 0.015% per hour.

 UK drink-drive limits

 In England, Wales, and Northern Ireland, the legal limit is 80 mg of alcohol per 100 ml of blood (0.08%).
-Scotland has a lower limit of 50 mg per 100 ml (0.05%).
+Scotland has a lower limit of 50 mg per 100 ml (0.05%), aligned with most of Europe.
 These are legal thresholds, not safety thresholds — cognitive impairment begins at lower levels.
 The maximum safe BAC for driving is zero.

 Why this is only an estimate